logo-to-lego/logomotion/README.md

 ### Branching

 Every PR is peer reviewed and must go through CI/CD pipeline before merging to trunk.
 Trunk should always contain working code.

+## How users can get started with the project

+Instructions WIP

+## Where users can get help with your project
+If you need help, please create a github issue.

+## Who maintains and contributes to the project